How to Calm Wedding Nerves: A Celebrants Guide to Feeling Relaxed and Present on your Wedding Day

 Your partner and your guests just want to see you and how happy you are.

-If you stumble over your words, laugh, or get a little emotional, it simply makes the moment even more real and beautiful.
-Those genuine moments are often the ones people remember most.
+If you stumble over your words, laugh, or get emotional, this will only make your day even more real and beautiful!

 Focus on Your Partner

-Take a deep breath, hold their hands and focus on them.
+Take a deep breath, hold their hands, take in just how stunning they look.
 In that moment, it can feel as though it’s just the two of you.
+Keep your focus on your partner - your guests simply have the privilege of witnessing this beautiful moment.

-Focusing on your partner - their smile, their voice, their reassuring touch - will instantly calm your nerves and help you stay grounded in the moment.
+Focusing on your partner's smile, their voice, their reassuring touch will instantly calm your nerves and help you stay grounded in each moment.

 Having a few breathing techniques ready can be incredibly helpful when nerves appear.

-Slow, deep breathing sends a signal to your brain that everything is safe and under control.
+Slow, deep breathing sends a signal to your brain that you are completey safe, you are exactly where you want to be, everything is in hand!

 A simple technique is: